vonovak/drizzle-studio-expo/README.md

 npx expo start
 ```

-In the terminal, press `shift + m` to present the Dev Tools menu and choose `expo-drizzle-studio-plugin` from the list.
+In the terminal with "start" process, press `shift + m` to present the Dev Tools menu and choose `expo-drizzle-studio-plugin` from the list.
 Drizzle Studio will open in a new web browser tab.